dsp-uga/speech-recognition/README.md

 - [Jupyter Notebook](http://jupyter.org/) (for presentation purposes)
 - [ASR Evaluation](https://github.com/belambert/asr-evaluation) (for evaluting WER)
 - [Swig](http://www.swig.org/) (used for decoding the outputs of the network by using a language model.
 To check more detailed instructions, check the wiki page.)
+- [KenLM](https://kheafield.com/code/kenlm/) (used for decoding the outputs of the network by using a language model.
+To check more detailed instructions, check the wiki page.)

 For other required libraries, please check `environment.yml` file.